Independent Irish ministers want review of multinationals tax

-DUBLIN A group of independent lawmakers in Ireland's government want their coalition partners to commit to reviewing how tax is collected from multinationals before it considers appealing an EU ruling against tax dealings with Apple.
+DUBLIN A group of independent lawmakers in Ireland's government want their coalition partners to commit to reviewing how tax is collected from multinationals before it considers appealing an EU ruling against tax dealings with Apple (AAPL.O).

 Ireland's cabinet failed to agree on Wednesday whether to accept a recommendation by Finance Minister Michael Noonan to appeal the European Commission's order this week that it recover 13 billion euros in back taxes ruled to be illegal state aid.